 The patient is asked to flex the spine.
 On attempting to return from the flexed position, the patient bends the knees and shifts the pelvis anteriorly before returning to the erect position.

 Prone instability test

 The patient lies prone on the examining table and legs over the edge and feet resting on the floor.
 While the patient rests in this position with the trunk muscles relaxed, the examiner applies posterior to anterior pressure to an individual spinous process of the lumbar spine.
 Any provocation of pain is reported.
 Then the patient lifts the legs off the floor (the patient may hold table to maintain position) and posterior to anterior compression is applied again to the lumbar spine while the trunk musculature is contracted.

-The test is considered positive if pain is present in the resting position but subsides in the second position, suggesting lumbo-pelvic instability.
+The test is considered positive if the pain is present in the resting position but subsides in the second position, suggesting lumbo-pelvic instability.
 The muscle activation is capable of stabilizing the spinal segment.